 Peel Ports have collaborated with the Angling Trust to install ‘check-clean-dry’ signs around entrance and exit points across the Manchester Ship Canal to raise awareness of INNS presence amongst the Angling community and reduce their transfer during recreational activities.

 Climate change is a growing business risk to the functionality of transport networks, including ports.
 The Marine Team are looking at possible climate change adaptation strategies in response to the latest climate change scenarios.

 We regularly look for opportunities to reduce carbon emissions during our operational activities.
 Our Statutory Harbour Authority duty to maintain safe navigable depths means that we have a regular requirement for maintenance dredging.

 Our beneficial re-use projects seek to reduce carbon emissions by reducing the distance dredged material is transported to licenced offshore disposal sites.

 Peel Ports recognises the importance of operating sustainably whilst seeking to protect and enhance local habitats in our Ports.

 Peel Ports have been working with RSPB in Medway to help protect one of the largest colonies of nesting Sandwich Terns on the East Coast of England at Burntwick Island.

-During last summer’s lockdown, the island experienced an influx of visitors.
+During the 2020 summer lockdown, the island experienced an influx of visitors.
 Sandwich Terns are ground-nesting species and therefore are highly vulnerable to disturbance from human activity, which in some cases can cause adults to abandon their nests and leave their chicks and eggs behind.

 During April 2021, Peel Ports worked with the RSPB to install signs on Burntwick Island to ask visitors not to land on the island to protect nesting birds.
 Reports in May 2021 show that the campaign has been hugely successful with 400 Sandwich Terns recorded at Burntwick Island so far.